 Multi-Event Graphs (Multigraphs)

-For our example, we’d like to compare usage of different features to understand which one is most popular.
+For our example, we’d like to compare the number of times an event was performed to understand which one is the most popular.

-You can also use the Display as Percentage toggle above the graph results to see this number represented as a percentage of users, as shown in the adoption rate use case farther down this page.
+You can use the Display as Percentage toggle above your ratio results to see this number represented as a percentage of users.

 When graphing a ratio, it is currently not possible to:

 - Graph the ratio of a conversion rate, or of average time between